10 Best Bike Dash Cams for 2026: Top Picks

 • Additional Feature: IPX5 waterproof; operates from -20°C

 A 2600mAh battery delivers up to 8 hours of recording-only or around 4 hours with both camera and light running simultaneously.
 IPX5 weatherproofing handles rain and road splash.
 The included 64GB card gets you started right away and expands to 256GB.
 Unlike most bike cameras that stop lighting when recording pauses, the PARKVISION’s 300-lumen beam runs on its own, so your safety light stays active even when the camera is off.
 USB-C charging keeps downtime short.
-A smart buy for commuters who ride after dark regularly.
+The independent flash mode is particularly useful for commuters who want to stay visible at junctions even with the camera powered down.

 Pick this if: night riding is part of your regular commute and you want one device that records evidence AND keeps you visible to traffic.